 Showing Collections: 1 - 7 of 7

-Abstract This series fills one box and spans the period 1942-1982 although the bulk of the records date from the 1960s.
+Abstract The records of Northwestern Engineer (a quarterly published by students at Northwestern University's Technological Institute) fill one box.
+The records span the period 1942-1982 although the bulk date from the 1960s.
 Included are scattered runs of correspondence, memoranda, minutes of the magazine's Editorial Board and Board of Control, budgets and financial records, and related materials.